Investigations

 • Name: Provide a unique name for your new investigation.

-• Assign To: Select other users/teams to which you can assign the new investigation.
+• Assign To: Select other users or teams to which you can assign the new investigation.
+Alternatively, you can assign an investigation to yourself.
 (Note that only users with the Admin, Investigations Manager, or Investigations Reader roles are able to be assigned to investigations.)

 • Priority: By default, there are four priority types: Low, Medium, High, and Critical.
 However, you can edit the priority settings via the Config tab on the Investigations page.
 You can create new priority types, determine the order in which the priorities should rank, and delete as needed.